marcominerva/ChatGptNet/docs/ChatGptNet.Models/ChatGptResponse/IsPromptFiltered.md

 # ChatGptResponse.IsPromptFiltered property

-Gets or sets a value indicating whether any prompt has been filtered by content filtering system.
+Gets or sets a value indicating whether any prompt has been filtered by the content filtering system.

 ```csharp
 public bool IsPromptFiltered { get; }